 Professional courses are all courses considered part of the DPT curriculum.
 Professional courses in the DPT program require a minimum grade of C (2.0).
 The professional grade point average (GPA) is defined as the cumulative GPA of those courses that are applied to the DPT degree.
+This includes HS 369 or HS 581, those courses taken during the initial summer of professional study (PT 520, PT 515) and all subsequent degree requirements.
 When a student is required by academic policy to repeat a professional course, only the grade obtained on the retake is computed in the professional GPA although both grades will be on the university transcript and both grades will be part of the university's cumulative GPA calculation.

-A professional 3.0 GPA is required to maintain good academic standing in the professional program.
+A 3.0 professional GPA is required to maintain good academic standing in the professional program.
 The professional GPA is a calculation used by the physical therapy program.
 The professional GPA does not appear on the university transcript and may be different from the university's cumulative GPA.